Kim Howells: Parliamentary career

 Howells entered the House of Commons in a by-election in 1989.
 As a member of the Labour Opposition, he became successively an Opposition Spokesman on Trade and Industry, on Home Affairs, on Foreign Affairs and on Development and Co-operation.
 Howells suggested in 1996 that the word "socialism" ought to be "humanely phased out" of Labour Party policy documents.
-(Clause IV (revised in 1995) of the party's constitution states that "The Labour Party is a democratic socialist party").
+In 1995, Clause IV of the party's constitution was revised to state that "The Labour Party is a democratic socialist party".

 He held a string of junior ministerial posts in various departments following the 1997 election until October 2008.
-From May 1997 to January 1998 he served as a Parliamentary Under-Secretary of State at the Department for Education and Employment.
+From May 1997 to January 1998, he served as a Parliamentary Under-Secretary of State at the Department for Education and Employment.
 He then served in the Department for Trade and Industry until June 2001, and then as a junior minister with the trade and broadcasting brief at the Department for Culture, Media and Sport until June 2003.
 He served as a Minister of State from June 2003 to September 2004, when he became Minister for Higher Education.
 He left that post when he was made Minister for the Middle East in the Foreign and Commonwealth Office in May 2005.
 He remained a Minister of State at the Foreign Office after Gordon Brown became Prime Minister, but returned to the backbenches when Brown conducted a reshuffle in October 2008.

 After leaving the government Howells was appointed to take over from Margaret Beckett as chair of the Intelligence and Security Committee, a committee of parliamentarians that oversees the work of Britain's intelligence and security agencies.

-In 2003 he said the Labour government was trying to run capitalism more "efficiently" and "humanely".
-He is a member and the former chairman of Labour Friends of Israel.
+In 2003, he said the Labour government was trying to run capitalism more "efficiently" and "humanely".
+He is a member, and the former chairman, of Labour Friends of Israel.

-In February 2009 Howells was appointed to the Privy Council, making him the Right Honourable Kim Howells, an appointment that coincided with the 20th anniversary of his election to Parliament.
+In February 2009, Howells was appointed to the Privy Council, making him The Right Honourable Kim Howells, an appointment that coincided with the 20th anniversary of his election to Parliament.

-In March 2009 it was revealed that Howells made one of the lowest expense claims among Welsh MPs, being 5th from bottom.
+In March 2009, it was revealed that Howells made one of the lowest expense claims among Welsh MPs, being 5th from bottom.

-On 18 December 2009 Howells announced that he would stand down at the 2010 general election.
+On 18 December 2009, Howells announced that he would stand down at the 2010 general election.